 The SBA Colorado District Office is working closely with state-wide strategic partners, such as the Colorado Office of Economic Development and International Trade (OEDIT).
 The State of Colorado – OEDIT has established a Small Business Navigator Hotline and Email for businesses seeking general guidance, information on access to capital programs, workforce development concerns, and other areas small businesses are affected by.

 The Small Business Navigator hotline is available Monday through Friday from 8:00 a.m. to 5:00 p.m.
 MT, or, they can be reached via email.
-Hotline: (303) 860-5881 Email: oedit_sbnavigator@state.co.us - Sign up here for e-mail updates for the latest news and information from the Colorado SBA.
+Hotline: (303) 860-5881 Email: oedit_sbnavigator@state.co.us

 Other Resources